danmacklin/erlang_cep/README.md

 1. The name of the window as an atom.
 2. The name for the feed as an atom.
-3. A binary containing the javascript row function.
+3. A binary containing the javascript Row Function.
-4. A binary containing the javascript reduce function.
+4. A binary containing the javascript Reduce Function.
 5. A list of configuration parameters.
 View the Window Configuration section for more details.
 6. A list of custom parameters that you can pass into the match function to tailer matches.

-The following code shows how to set-up a new feed, apply a new window and subscribe a process to updates.
+The following code shows how to set-up a new feed, add a new window and subscribe a process to receive updates.

     %% Create a list containing some Binary Json.  [<<" valid json ">>, <<" Some more ">>]
     Data = window_api:create_json([{"1.01", "14"}, {"1.02", "15"}, {"2.00", "16"}]),